fsoubelet/dotfiles/README.md

   </a>
 </p>

-This folder contains my dotfiles, used on a mac currently running macOS Monterey (12.4).
+This folder contains my dotfiles, used on a mac currently running macOS Tahoe (26.3).

 ## Package overview